FrancescoDiSalesGithub/GitCliShell/README.md

 GitCli has the following commands:
  - clone: clones a git repository given an http URL and a local directory
- - clone-branch: same as clone but needs also a branch from the git-repository
- - get-pages: shows the max page in the research
- - info: gets info of the folders inside a git repository
+ - info-repository: gets info of the folders inside a git repository
+ - info-user: gets info of a specific user
  - search-repository: searchs for a git repository given a specific term to search and a number of page (example 1=first page, 2=second page and so on...)
  - search-user: search for a specific user
  - navigate: checks a path in the repository